-A three year Service Level Agreement has been secured with Office of Public Health within Dudley Metropolitan Borough Council (formerly NHS Dudley Primary Care Trust) (covering the period 2011-2014).
+A further two year Service Level Agreement has recently been secured with Office of Public Health within Dudley Metropolitan Borough Council covering the period 2014-2016.
 This will mean that hundreds more people are set to benefit from our health education programmes within deprived Borough wards.

 The Department for Communities and Local Government (DCLG) Connecting Communities Plus programme funded the WEA to carry out a 3 year Tandrusti action research project (2006-2009).
 The research identified health barriers and needs among people from a wide range of BME communities and helped to further develop partnerships with public bodies (such as the Local Authority) to shape future service provision within health deprived wards in Dudley.